Kiruthika2084/Devops-professional/Configuration Management and Infrastructure as Code.md

  - Lambda functions in combination with AWS CloudFormation enable a wide range of scenarios, such as dynamically looking up AMI IDs during stack creation
  - In CloudFormation, you can only delete empty buckets.

+ #### CodePipeline-runorder
+ ---
+ - In AWS CodePipeline, an action is part of the sequence in a stage of a pipeline.
+It is a task performed on the artifact in that stage.
+ - Pipeline actions occur in a specified order, in sequence or in parallel, as determined in the configuration of the stage.